America's Funniest Home Videos: 1989–1997: Bob Saget

 Numerous comedy skits were performed on the set during Saget's tenure as host of AFHV.
 The opening host segment of each episode was tied in with a skit featured in-between the transition from the opening title sequence and Saget's introduction.
 This usually consisted of several actors in a fake room (usually in the upper part of the audience section or in another soundstage, the setting within it changing each episode) pretending to get excited to watch the show.
 Sometimes, Saget would visit, attempt to interact with, and pretend to watch the show with the actors (with a pre-recording of Saget appearing on the TV set).
 These opening gags were scrapped after the fifth season.
 In Season 5, the show introduced an animated sidekick named "Stretchy McGillicuddy" (voiced by Danny Mann, and dropped after said season), who regularly teased Saget and did other bizarre things; one episode featured Stretchy—who often uttered the catchphrase, "Don't get a little touchy, Bob, I'm just a little stretchy!", in his appearances—appearing on the two large set monitors and Bob had to turn him off with a remote.
-Saget ended each episode with the tagline, "Keep those cameras safely rolling", followed by a message to his wife who was implied to be watching the show at home (the latter joke was phased out towards the end of the seventh season, in the midst of Saget's deteriorating marital issues with first wife Sherri Kramer, whom he would divorce in 1997).
+Saget ended each episode with the tagline, "Keep those cameras safely rolling", followed by a message to his wife who was implied to be watching the show at home (the former was phased out after season 5).

 The success of AFHV—which regularly placed in the Nielsen Top 5 ratings during its first season (even temporarily unseating the CBS newsmagazine 60 Minutes as America's most-watched network television series in March 1990), and finished in fifth place among all network programs for the 1989–90 season—quickly led ABC to order a pilot for a spin-off: America's Funniest...
 Part II aired on May 13, 1990 as a half-hour special that was hosted by Saget's Full House co-star, Dave Coulier (who played Joey Gladstone on the sitcom); as was the case with AFHV following its debut special, ABC immediately picked up America's Funniest...
 Part II as a weekly series for its 1990–91 fall schedule.
 Retitled America's Funniest People, it debuted as a series on September 9, 1990, with actress/producer Arleen Sorkin joining Coulier as co-host.
 (Sorkin was replaced by model Tawny Kitaen for the show's third and fourth seasons.)
 The series focused on videos featuring people intentionally trying to be funny by doing celebrity impressions, committing pranks, and performing short amateur comedy routines, among other things.